The stochastic nonlocal Cahn-Hilliard equation with regular potential and multiplicative noise: Preliminaries and main results

 \end{enumerate} \begin{remark} Assumption \ref{hyp:G2} is a technical requirement to make use of a nonlocal Poincaré inequality requiring a higher order norm of $G$.
 Refinements or alternative formulations of this assumption may be possible, also taking Assumption \ref{hyp:G} into account.
 For example, it would be sufficient to ask that

 for some $p > d$.
-However, this property would appear much more natural on the restriction of $G$ over $W^{1,p}(\OO)$, but proving additional spatial regularity (beyond $H^1(\OO)$) on the solutions of the nonlocal Cahn--Hilliard equation appears challenging. \end{remark} The last result of this work reads as follows. \begin{thm} Let $d \in \{2, 3\}$ and $p > 2$.
-Let Assumptions \ref{hyp:K}-\ref{hyp:asymptotics} and \ref{hyp:G2} hold.
-For $\eps_0>0$ sufficiently small and all $\eps<\eps_0$, let $\varphi_{0,\eps}$ satisfy the assumptions in Theorem \ref{thm:existenceM} and
+However, this property would appear much more natural on the restriction of $G$ over $W^{1,p}(\OO)$, but proving additional spatial regularity (beyond $H^1(\OO)$) on the solutions of the nonlocal Cahn--Hilliard equation appears challenging. \end{remark} The last result of this work\review{, which we prove in Section \ref{sec:proof3},} reads as follows. \begin{thm} \review{Let Assumptions \ref{hyp:K}-\ref{hyp:asymptotics} and \ref{hyp:G2} hold and let $p > 2$.
+Fixed $\eps_0>0$ sufficiently small, define a family of random variables $\{\varphi_{0,\eps}\}_{\eps \in (0,\eps_0)} \subset L^p(\Omega;H)$ such that $\varphi_{0,\eps}$ satisfies the assumptions of Theorem \ref{thm:existenceM} for all $\eps \in (0,\eps_0)$ and